mishoo/UglifyJS/README.md

 	console.log("my login in twitter \@@twLogin");

-Also we can paset expression this way:
+Also we can paste expression in this way:

 	console.log("length of my name @{ name.length }");